By Tamela Turbeville, Crosswalk.com

 Through scripture, we see that God is the giver of life, all life is precious, the born and unborn are equally human, and God has plans for all children.
 It is clear that God values every life, and to go against His will, or to sin, there will be consequences.

-In the Mosaic Law, the punishment for accidentally killing an unborn child was death.
+In the Mosaic Law, the punishment for accidentally killing an unborn child was the death penalty.
 “If people are fighting and hit a pregnant woman and she gives birth prematurely, the offender must be fined ...
 But if there is a serious injury, you are to take life for life” (Exodus 21:22, 23).

 God Offers Forgiveness and Restoration from Abortion